 Dining at Northstar with Kids

 The food and dining choices are far more extensive than at most every other ski resort in the Lake Tahoe area.
 Foodies will not be disappointed.
 All the restaurants welcome kids – even high end Manzanita at the Ritz – so no worries about choosing too carefully.
-I will have a complete dining guide to Northstar coming in a few weeks, but here are a few of our favorites to get you started.
+I have a complete dining guide to Northstar published separately, but here are a few of our favorites to get you started.

 Zephyr Lodge: For on-mountain dining, we are big fans of Zephyr Lodge, located at the top of Tahoe Zephyr lift.
 It’s less crowded, newer, and more spacious than the Lodge at Big Springs located at mid-mountain.
 The food choices are extensive and include a lot of fresh and healthy options that you don’t see elsewhere at most ski resorts.
 It’s only served by blue and black terrain, so you need to wait until your kids are at least intermediate skiers to make it your lunch spot of choice.